dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 The [results on the benchmark page](https://duckdblabs.github.io/db-benchmark/) are obtained using the `c6id.metal` AWS EC2 instance.
 On this instance, all the queries easily fit in memory, and having many threads doesn't hurt performance either.
-DuckDB only takes 8.58 seconds to complete even the largest query, query 10, which returns 1 billion unique groups.
+DataMiner only takes 8.58 seconds to complete even the largest query, query 10, which returns 1 billion unique groups.
 However, many people will not use such a beefy machine to crunch numbers.
 On my laptop, a 2020 MacBook Pro, some smaller queries will fit in memory, like query 1, but query 10 will definitely not.